-SAILFISH CATCH-During a re-SAILFISH CAICH-During a recent cruise out of Miami, Edgar T. Bell, business manager of the Oklahoma Publishing Co. and WKY, Oklahoma City, earned his way into the famous Miami Sailfish Club by hooking two of the beauties and lasting the route for the hourlong battle with each long battle with each.
+SAILFISH CATCH-During a re-SAILFISH CAICH-During a re-cent cruise out of Miami, Edgar T. Bell, business manager of the Okla-homa Publishing Co. and WKY, Oklahoma City, earned his way into the famous Miami Sailfish Club by hooking two of the beauties and lasting the route for the hour-long battle with each long battle with each.
 Commission any additional information pertaining to the charges that it may desire, and I offer my full cooperation, confident that when the facts are fully presented my speedy vindication will follow."
-"I desire a hearing unless in the judgment of the Commission upon and states further:

-Mr. Smith's Reply

-Mr. Smith's reply deals primarily with the Casto case, which he largely handled, and denies that Casto was not a true applicant and did not own funds as represented and states further:

-In relation to Charge 1, I state that on Dec.
+"I desire a hearing unless in the judgment of the Commission upon the hear of the commission upon the basis of this return and a more complete understanding of the facts, my prayer herein be granted." prayer Mr. Smith's Reply Mr. Smith's reply deals primarily with the Casto case, which he largely handled, and denies that Casto was not a true applicant and did not own funds as represented and states further: and states further: In relation to Charge 1, I state that on Dec.
 9, 1936.
-I presented in the case of Richad M. Casto to the office of the Secretary of the Commission signed copies of the depositions of Raymond Rosson.
-L. G. Lowe, Morgan W. Cox.
-Lee B. Harr and Ralph Kelley, to be attached to certain unsigned copies of the testimony of the same witnesses which had theretofore signed copies of the testimony of the same witnesses which had theretofore been received in the Secretary's office; at the time of presentation of the signed copies of the depositions, I advised the Docket Clerk in the Secretary's office of the particulars and circumstances concerning these depositions, namely, that the notary before whom the depositions had been taken whom the depositions had been taken had failed to obtain the signatures thereto of the witnesses in time to enable the depositions to be filed with the Commission five days before the date set out for hearing as required by the Rules and Regulations of the Commission, and had therefore forof HOLLYWOOD KIDS!
+I presented in the case of Richad M. Casto to the office of the Secretary of the Commission signed copies of the depositions of Raymond Rosson, L. G. Lowe, Morgan W. Cox.
+Lee B. Harr and Ralph Kelley, to be attached to certain un-signed copies of the testimony of the same witnesses which had theretofore signed copies of the testimony of the same witnesses which had theretofore been received in the Secretary's office; at the time of presentation of the signed copies of the depositions, I ad-vised the Docket Clerk in the Secre-tary's office of the particulars and circumstances concerning these deposi-tions, namely, that the notary before whom the demositions had here taken whom the depositions had been taken had failed to obtain the signatures thereto of the witnesses in time to enable the depositions to be filed with the Commission five days before the date set out for hearing as required by the Rules and Regulations of the Commission, and had therefore for-